Christmas with Flicka: Critical reception

 In 1987, the Los Angeles Timess John Henken found the film "as pretty as a post card - and not much livelier".
 "Taped in October without a hint of snow, the program follows [von Stade] around [St Wolfgang] and environs, looking like outtakes from an exceptionally sedate travelogue.
 The musical selections are nicely sung, though the lip-syncing is often only approximate.
 The international carols newly arranged by Joseph Canteloube [who had died in 1957] prove particularly effective in Von Stade's smooth, silken singing and the touristy context."

 In 1988, readers of Opera Canada were advised to "run, not walk, as they say, to the nearest record store" to add Christmas with Flicka to their video collections.
 The film was also discussed in Rebecca Krafft and Brian O'Doherty's The Arts on Television, 1976-1990 (1991).

 Broadcast and home media history

-The film was made in 1987, and was first broadcast in the US as part of the Great Performances series in December 1989.
+The film was made in 1987, and was broadcast in the US as part of the Great Performances series in December 1989.
 In 1998, VIEW Video released it through Image Entertainment as a Laserdisc with 4:3 NTSC colour video and Dolby Digital stereo audio, and also as a VHS cassette.
 In 2005, Kultur released it on a region-free DVD (catalogue number D2986), again with 4:3 NTSC colour video and Dolby Digital stereo audio.
 The only literature that comes with the DVD is a list of the film's chapters.
 None of the home media releases of the film includes any behind-the-scenes featurettes.